Federal lands: History of federal lands

 The Land Ordinance of 1785 and the Northwest Ordinance of 1787 provided for the survey and settlement of the lands that the original Thirteen Colonies ceded to the federal government after the American Revolution.
 As additional lands were acquired by the United States from Spain, France, Native American Nations and other countries, the United States Congress directed that they be explored, surveyed, and made available for settlement.
 During the Revolutionary War, military bounty land was promised to soldiers who fought for the colonies.
 After the war, the Treaty of Paris of 1783, signed by the United States, the Kingdom of Great Britain, France, and Spain, ceded territory to the United States.
 In the 1780s, other states relinquished their own claims to land in modern-day Ohio.
 By this time, the United States needed revenue to function.
-Land was sold so that the government would have money to survive.
+Land was sold so that the government would have money to operate.
 In order to sell the land, surveys needed to be conducted.
 The Land Ordinance of 1785 instructed a geographer to oversee this work as undertaken by a group of surveyors.
 The first years of surveying were completed by trial and error; once the territory of Ohio had been surveyed, a modern public land survey system had been developed.
 In 1812, Congress established the United States General Land Office as part of the Department of the Treasury to oversee the disposition of these federal lands.
 By the early 1800s, promised bounty land claims were finally fulfilled.

 In the 19th century, other bounty land and homestead laws were enacted to dispose of federal land.
 These included, among others, the Homestead Act of 1862 and the Desert Lands Entry Act of 1877.
 Several different types of patents existed.
 These include cash entry, credit, homestead, Indian, military warrants, mineral certificates, private land claims, railroads, state selections, swamps, town sites, and town lots.
 A system of local land offices spread throughout the territories, patenting land that was surveyed via the corresponding Office of the Surveyor General of a particular territory.
 This pattern gradually spread across the entire United States.
 Homestead entries peaked in 1910, when they amounted to 18.3 e6acres, and sharply declined after 1935 and were eliminated in 1986.
 The laws that spurred mass federal land transfers, with the exception of the General Mining Law of 1872 and the Desert Land Act of 1877, have since been repealed or superseded.